olivierhagolle/maja_peps/readme.md

 You may also specify an output directory for downloading the datasets.

 The processing of the time series with MAJA can't be done in parallel, as date D+1 needs the result of date D to be processed.
 It takes less than one hour to generate the first product of a time series, which is based on a complex initiatlisation procedure, and then around 25 minutes per date to process.
 To save time and space, the dates with more than 90% of clouds are not issued.
+The products are only made available at the end, when everything is produced, so if you are noat patient, you will have to start  the command line several times.